This weekend, jazz-fusion band Music Magic reunites for a three shows at Jazz Minds Café.

 Aloha Got Soul: If the idea for a reunion came about in, say, 1995, would it have happened?
 Or does it feel like 2011 has the perfect climate for this to happen, and why?

 Jay Molina: Probably not.
 I think with the 70s Nightclub Reunion and resurgence of a lot of the bands that used to play in Waikiki talk of a MM reunion started.
 I remember a few musician friends saying it would be great to have a Music Magic reunion and gradually Al and I talked about it.
 Al also told me that Darryl brought up the idea a few years ago.

 Aloha Got Soul: After the reunion, is there anything on the horizon for Music Magic?

-Jay Molina: I’m not sure.
-We’re looking at this right now as a one time thing.
+Jay Molina: I'm not sure.
+We're looking at this right now as a one time thing.
 If it goes well…who knows.
 I think time has made us grow, healed some old wounds and made us realize just what we had back then.
-We were doing something very special that not many others [were doing] and I’ll always be grateful to these guys and all the other great musicians who I got to play with because of Music Magic for making me a better musician and pushing me to my limit.
+We were doing something very special that not many others and I'll always be grateful to these guys and all the other great musicians who I got to play with because of Music Magic for making me a better musician and pushing me to my limit.

 Mahalo Jay for taking the time to answer my questions.
 See you at the Music Magic reunion!

 Jay Molina (far left) with SLAM, a Maui jazz group.